musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Now that we have an example scenario to work with and the benefits outlined above, let’s explore how we can implement this architecture for the GloboLatte data platform.

 ### Create the Azure components
+This implementation will leverage a variety of cloud components, including Azure Storage and Azure Event Hub, alongside Snowflake resources such as databases, warehouses, and tables.
+All resources will be defined and provisioned using Terraform, ensuring a streamlined and efficient setup.
 To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.
 The resources are defined and provisioned by Terraform.

 If you havent already done so, create an **[Azure service principal](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash)** to be used for Terraform provider authentication.
 Ensure the service principal has been assigned atleast the **Contributor** role on your Azure subscription.